coderefinery/manuals/content/lesson-credits.md

 New authors are usually appended at the end of the list; there is no strict ordering requirement.
-If you'd rather not deal with git/YAML, send us the same information and a [lesson maintainer](lesson-maintainer.md) will add it for you.
+If you'd rather not deal with git/YAML, send us the same information and someone from the CodeRefinery team will add it for you (once the [lesson maintainer](lesson-maintainer.md) role is adopted, maintainers would be expected to proactively reach out to people when they contribute).

-Maintainers should be proactive reach out to people when they contribute, but everyone should also send a pull request to be included in CITATION.cff if you desire.
+Everyone should send a pull request to be included in `metadata.yml` if you desire.
 Note that not all contributions may be visible from the Git history.
 Often, multiple people are involved in change discussions.
 Those should at least be asked if they want to be named as author.

-Regenerating `bioschemas.yml` from `CITATION.cff` happens as part of [releasing a new version](lesson-version.md), so it doesn't need to be done manually when adding an author.
+Merging that pull request to `main` regenerates `CITATION.cff` and `bioschemas.yml` automatically (see [lesson metadata](lesson-metadata.md)) — there's nothing else to update by hand when adding an author.

 ## Adding an acknowledgee